ondralukes/fast-bigint/README.md

 Module for fast operations with long integers.

 Arithmetic operations are written in C.
-# Warning
-This module is in early development state.
-It only supports addition, subtraction and multiplication.
 # Usage
 ```javascript
 const FastBigInt = require('fast-bigint');